gvwilson/shuttleworth2014/questions.md

 could and should work.
 Big data gets all the attention, but it's small, everyday skills that scientists need most.

-Another consequence of this lack of skills is that scientists don't share nearly as much as they could.
-Again, attention focuses these days on sharing of data and code, but there's something else most working scientists don't share either: their teaching.
+And while attention is focused these days on sharing data and code, there's something else researchers don't share: their teaching.
 Millions of people have contributed to Wikipedia, and to tens of thousands of open source software projects, but lessons are almost always still written by one or two people.
-While people routinely "borrow" PowerPoint slides they find on the Internet, they almost never send patches back to improve the original.
+While people routinely borrow PowerPoint slides they find on the Internet, they almost never send patches back to improve the original.
 They might put their lessons in an open access repository, but the "mend and extend" ethos that is the basis of truly open collaboration simply isn't part of most educators' thinking.

 2. What change do you want to make?
 (A description of what you want to change about the status quo, in the world, your personal vision